danphenderson/baldin/README.md

 5. Wait for your changes to be reviewed and merged!

+*Note*: before committing changes for the first time, run  `pre-commit install` in the root of the repository.

 ### Futher Considerations

-When modifying the API, generate the `frontend/schema.d.ts` using the openapi-typescript package:

-`npx openapi-typescript ./openapi.json -o ./schema.d.ts`

-Where `openapi.json` is the latest OpenAPI specification for the API.
+- Commiting modifications to the API endpoints and schemas trigger  `scripts/fronted_update_schemas.sh` hook to update `openapi.json` and `frontend/src/schemas.d.ts`.

-**Generating new API Key**: `openssl rand -base64 32`
+- Generating new API Keys: `openssl rand -base64 32`

 ## License
 This project is licensed under the terms of the [MIT license](/LICENSE).